Best Dog Bed of 2021

-As any large dog owner knows, it's exceptionally difficult to find a dog bed that won't flatten under the weight of a big dog.
-And all too often, finding a bed that's supportive ends with a stiff mattress that your dog might not even like.
-Enter the Big Barker.
-This gigantic bed is a full seven inches of both support and comfort.
-Three layers of different densities of foam offer the support your large dog needs as well as the softness he craves.
-We were skeptical about this bed's claims to be "as comfortable as a human bed," but are happy to admit our skepticism was unfounded.
-The soft outer suede cover adds to the softness of this plush couch, and zippers around three sides of the bottom make it uncomplicated to remove and throw in the washing machine.
-And though this giant bed only comes in three huge sizes, it's also fetching enough to blend in with the rest of your furniture as your dog's personal couch.
+It can be challenging to find a dog bed that won't flatten under the weight of a larger dog, and often the beds that are supportive enough are stiff and uncomfortable.
+If this is a familiar issue for you, check out the Big Barker.
+This enormous and comfortable bed offers a full seven inches of support, with three layers of different foam densities.
+We were skeptical about this bed's claims to be "as comfortable as a human bed," but are happy to discover that our skepticism was unfounded.
+The soft outer suede cover adds to this plush couch's softness, and zippers around three sides of the bottom make it uncomplicated to remove and throw in the washing machine.
+And though this giant bed only comes in three huge sizes, it's also fetching enough to blend in with the rest of your furniture as your dog's personal sofa.

-If you've got a small dog, this bed is far too much for your pooch.
-Our main canine tester is a 75 lb greyhound lab mix who's lanky and loves to sprawl, and even she looked a bit small for the smallest size of the Big Barker.
-But only big dogs need the kind of intensive support this bed provides, so we don't hold the sizing against it.
-Another thing to keep in mind is that the suede cover zips around the bottom edges of the bed, so the zipper will easily scratch a hardwood floor, given the opportunity.
-It's also a bit challenging to replace after washing, as the suede catches on the foam core.
-And for the price of this bed, we really wish the cover was waterproof.
-It resists soaking up liquids a little bit, but a truly waterproof cover is another hefty chunk of change out of your wallet.
-However, as expensive as this bed is, if you have a large dog — especially of a breed known for joint and mobility issues during old age — the Big Barker is absolutely worth every penny.
+If you've got a small dog, this bed is far too massive for your pup.
+Our main canine tester is an 80 lb greyhound lab mix who's lanky and loves to sprawl, and even she looked a bit small lounging the smallest size of the Big Barker.
+But only big and heavy dogs need the kind of intensive support provided by this bed, so we don't hold the limited sizing against it.
+Something we should note is that the suede cover zips around the bed's bottom edges, offering the potential for the zipper to scratch a hardwood floor.
+It's also challenging to replace after washing, as the suede catches on the foam core.
+And for the price of this bed, we wish the cover was waterproof.
+It resists soaking up liquids a little bit, but getting a genuinely waterproof cover will take another hefty chunk of change out of your wallet.
+However, as expensive as this bed is, the Big Barker is worth every penny if you have a large dog — especially of a breed known for joint and mobility issues during old age.

-The Milliard Premium Orthopedic Memory Foam bed is a great bed for a low price.
-It combines two layers of foam to add support on the bottom and cushion on the top.
+For a low price, the Milliard Premium Orthopedic Memory Foam bed is an excellent choice.
+It combines two layers of foam to provide support on the bottom and cushion on the top.
 The outer cover is soft and fuzzy, and the lack of bolsters makes this an excellent choice for dogs who love to sprawl out.
-With zippers down two sides of the bed, it's easy to take off the cover and toss it in the washer for a quick clean.
-It's similarly simple to slip it back on again when done.
-Owners of dark-colored dogs will appreciate this, as the bed comes in just one color — tan.
-Impressively, this is one of very few beds that comes with a water-resistant cover.
+With zippers down two sides of the bed, it's easy to take off the cover and toss it in the washer for a quick clean, and it's easy to replace once clean.
+It's available in one color — tan — so it's great for lighter-colored dogs.
+Impressively, this is one of the very few beds that comes with a water-resistant cover.
 During testing, the cover did soak up liquids, but the foam base stayed dry.
-We're not sure this level of protection will last forever, but we appreciate what you get for one relatively low price.
+We're not sure this protection level will last forever, but we appreciate what you get for one relatively low price.

-This 4-inch platform does a great job combining support and comfort, but for truly heavy dogs, the 2-inch thick memory foam section might not be enough.
+This 4-inch platform does a great job combining support and comfort, but the 2-inch thick memory foam section might not be enough for hefty dogs.
 Our 120 lb human tester could eventually feel the floor through this bed when sitting on it, though not while laying on it.
-Her 75 lb dog had no complaints, but it's possible that truly giant dogs may not get the support they need from the Milliard.
-Though it comes in just a single color, it has a fairly wide range of sizes that can accommodate most small to large dogs.
+Her 80 lb dog had no complaints, but it's possible that truly giant dogs may not get the support they need from the Milliard.
+It comes in just a single color but has a relatively wide range of sizes that can accommodate most small to large dogs.
 We found a lot to love about this comfortable, supportive bed — including its competitive price.

 Available Sizes: Small, Medium, Large, Extra Large

-The PetFusion Ultimate Dog Bed is a dream package for older dogs who need extra support but also tend to have accidents.
-Its solid 4-inch memory foam base is supportive, and the 5-inch bolsters around 3.5 sides of the bed keep it cozy for curling up.
+For older, accident-prone dogs who need extra support, the PetFusion Ultimate Dog Bed is a dream package.
+Its solid 4-inch memory foam base is supportive, and the 5-inch bolsters that go around the majority of the bed keep it cozy for curling up.
 The exterior fabric feels like canvas but does an impressive job repelling water and other liquids.
 The foam base is doubly protected by an additional waterproof liner to keep it from soaking up anything your dog may be unable to hold in.
-And just in case an accident is really bad, the cover is very easy to remove, wash at home, and painlessly replace.
-This outer cover is also more durable against the claws of diggers and circlers than most other beds we tested.
+The cover is also very easy to remove, toss in the wash, and painlessly replace.
+This outer cover is also more durable against diggers and circlers' claws than most other beds we tested.

 However, all this durability comes at a bit of a cost.
 The memory foam base is very supportive, but is also on the stiff side and may not be ideal for dogs who prefer soft, plush surfaces.
-Our bed actually came with the recommendation of adding an old blanket or pillow to make it more comfortable.
+Our bed included a recommendation to add an old blanket or pillow to make it more comfortable.
 This advice is practical, but disappointing when you've already paid so much for a bed.
 The few neutral colors offered are all solid, and their canvas-like texture makes them show hair and dirt (and slobber) much more easily than most other beds.
-The bolsters, while supportive, also infringe upon the size of the bed, making the inside smaller than expected.
-Our 75 lb lanky tester dog would have preferred the 44" XL over the 36" Large we tested.
+While supportive, the bolsters also infringe upon the bed's size, making the inside smaller than expected.
+Our 80 lb lanky canine tester would have preferred the 44" XL over the 36" Large we tested.
 Aside from these relatively minor complaints, the PetFusion is a great choice when you need a bed with a little more liquid protection than average.

 Available Sizes: Small, Large, Extra Large, Jumbo

-The BarksBar Orthopedic is a great choice for keeping warm on a cold day.
-With tall bolsters that go all the way around the bed and a soft, fuzzy cover, its made to cradle your dog off to dreamland.
+For keeping warm on a cold day, the BarksBar Orthopedic is an excellent choice.
+With tall bolsters that go all the way around the bed and a soft, fuzzy cover, it's made to cradle your dog off to dreamland.
 The 4-inch thick base provides good support without sacrificing softness and comfort.
 This bed holds its shape fairly well, creating an inviting cocoon for your dog.
 While many beds claim to have non-slip backing on the bottom, this is one of the most effective ones we tested, solidly keeping Fido rooted in place.

-If your dog likes to sprawl out or tends to run warm, they're unlikely to like this bed.
-The bolsters make it difficult to hang feet or heads off the edge of the bed, trapping heat next to your dog's body.
-Coming only in smaller sizes, it's really not large enough for pups who like to spread out.
+If your dog likes to sprawl out or tends to run warm, they're unlikely to enjoy this bed.
+The bolsters make it challenging to hang feet or heads off the bed's edge, trapping heat next to your dog's body.
+Coming only in smaller sizes, it's not large enough for pups who like to spread out.
 It also offers no water resistance, letting little accidents soak right into the difficult-to-clean foam platform.
 And speaking of hard to clean, this quickly became one of our least favorite beds to take apart and reassemble.
 The thick bolster has to be shoved through a small opening, and dual direction zippers are seemingly everywhere, but hidden and hard to find under fabric flaps.
-Additionally, we're not convinced that the thin, fuzzy fabric is particularly durable against the claws of an enthusiastic digger.
-However, if your dog loves to curl up for a nap and likes to be warm and cozy, the BarksBar is a great choice for comfortable cuddling.
+Furthermore, we're not convinced that the thin, fuzzy fabric is particularly durable against an enthusiastic digger's claws.
+However, the BarksBar is an excellent choice for comfortable cuddling if your dog loves to curl up for a nap and likes to be warm and cozy.

 Available Sizes: Small, Medium, Large

-The Majestic Pet Bagel is more than just a clever name.
-It's a squishy, oval-shaped bed with enormous bolsters designed to snuggle your dog while they sleep.
+More than just a creative name, the Majestic Pet Bagel is a squishy, oval-shaped bed with enormous bolsters designed to snuggle your dog while he sleeps.
 With 8-inch thick filling and 11-inch bolsters, this pillow-like bed fully encloses your pup in a sort of cocoon that looks straight out of a commercial about log cabin rentals in the winter.
-The durable exterior feels thick and canvas-y and seems very up to the task of withstanding Fido's long nails.
+The durable exterior feels thick and canvas-y and seems very up to withstanding Fido's long nails.
 The bolsters are also supportive without being excessively restrictive, allowing your dog to hang a paw, head, or half his torso over the edge.

-The lack of any memory foam does reduce this bed's level of support and thickness retention with extended use.
-However, it is the thickest bed we tested, so it's starting off way ahead of many other poly-fill beds.
+Though it's the thickest bed we tested, the lack of any memory foam does reduce this bed's level of support and thickness retention after extended use.
 While we like the durable exterior, it's one of the hardest to clean and keep clean.
-The bolsters create deep pockets all around the bed that quickly fill up with dirt, fur, and other doggie debris.
+The bolsters create deep pockets around the bed that quickly fill up with dirt, fur, and other doggie debris.
 And the cover isn't removable at all.
-You can throw the entire thing in the washing machine, but if you have a big dog, this behemoth bed will only fit into an oversized machine at a laundromat.
+You can throw the entire thing in the washing machine, but this behemoth bed will only fit into an oversized machine at the laundromat if you have a big dog.
 That said, if this doesn't bother you so much and your dog is a snuggler, they may love this super poofy, fully-bolstered Pet Bagel.

 Available Sizes: Small, Medium, Large, Extra Large

 Known by many pet enthusiasts as a monthly subscription of toys and treats for your pup, BarkBox also offers this memory foam platform.
 It's just 3 inches thick but has a fuzzy top that's reminiscent of long velvet.
-It offers a modest amount of support and acceptable comfort from a plain pad.
-It fits well into many standard-sized crates to eliminate the discomfort of those plastic bin bottoms, and the water-resistant cover is a great bonus for a remarkably inexpensive bed.
+It provides a modest amount of support and acceptable comfort from a plain pad.
+It fits nicely into many standard-sized crates to eliminate the discomfort of those plastic bin bottoms, and the water-resistant cover is an excellent bonus for a remarkably inexpensive bed.

-However, the thickness of the BarkBox is paltry compared to many other beds on the market and doesn't do large dogs justice.
-It squished flat under our 75 lb lab mix — though she liked its soft, fluffy covering.
+However, the BarkBox's thickness is paltry compared to many other beds on the market and doesn't do large dogs justice.
+It squished flat under our 80 lb lab mix — though she liked its soft, fluffy covering.
 It's also a bit small for big dogs.
 The 35-inch Large we tested is an inch short and looked comically puny under our lanky greyhound-lab main tester.
-Yet for smaller dogs who need less support or the inside of a crate, it's hard to understate the value of this memory foam pad with a water-resistant cover and a shockingly small price tag.
+Yet for smaller dogs who need less support or the inside of a crate, it's hard to understate this memory foam pad's value with a water-resistant cover and a shockingly small price tag.